A reader asked about applying for a mortgage when she is in a Debt Management Plan (DMP):

 National Debtline has a template letter for making this offer.
 Hopefully this small lump sum could then be used to clear 10-15k of your DMP.
 With a year until you are given the deposit, you may be able to blitz the rest of the debts.

 DMPs and mortgages – summary

-Being in a DMP makes it harder to get a mortgage for three reasons:
+Being in a DMP makes it very hard to get a mortgage for three reasons:

 - it damages your credit file

-- it involves a monthly payment to your debts – this is an monthly commitment which goes into the “affordability” calculation
+- it involves a monthly payment to your debts – this is a monthly commitment which goes into the “affordability” calculation

 - it is a flag that you have had money problems in the past which are still persisting.

 Is it impossible?
 Well if you have a large deposit there may be a “bad credit” lender that would lend to you – but that would be very expensive and it would be better to use some of the large deposit to end the DMP.

 This particular reader has a clear way forward – she has a good chance of cleaning up her credit file by getting default dates added so the debts drop off and using full and final settlement to end her DMP.
 This is going to take some time, but hopefully most of it will done before she is given the deposit in a year.